"We signed papers and didn't sleep much that night. ‘Oh my God, we didn't just do this.’"

 Shake Rag Alley is the spot where the Cornish Miners homes used to be.
 There’s a little river there and that’s where they lived back when Mineral Point was first being settled and all these Cornish folks were mining zinc and copper.
-All the buildings are rustic - log cabins and such.
+All the buildings are rustic—log cabins and such.
 It's a historic site.
 It's where Wisconsin began.
-Research shows that the log cabin on site was probably the first schoolhouse in Wisconsin.
-And possibly even the first church.
-There’s some lore too; like one of the cabins is called Tea Kettle Annie, and it’s a legend that the ‘lady of the night’ lived in that little cabin long ago.
+Research shows that the log cabin on site was probably the first schoolhouse in Wisconsin, and possibly even the first church.
+There’s some lore too; one of the cabins is called Tea Kettle Annie, and it’s a legend that the ‘lady of the night’ lived in that little cabin long ago.

 By the time we were here, Shake Rag was an odd mix.
 One part junk/antique yard, and then some of the buildings were rented out as little artist studios...there was even a florist that sold flowers in Madison but grew them all on the grounds of Shake Rag.
 It was a very eclectic place.

-So we had our Woodlanders Gathering there and it was perfect for that.
+So we had our Woodlanders Gathering there, and it was perfect for that.
 People came from all over the country.
-On our 3rd year of hosting the gathering, Shake Rag Alley went up for sale.
-Someone announced it at a workshop and all the Woodlanders, about a 107 people who were there, just groaned and said, ‘Oh no!
+On our third year of hosting the gathering, Shake Rag Alley went up for sale.
+Someone announced it at a workshop and all the Woodlanders, about 107 people who were there, just groaned and said, ‘Oh no!
 They can't.
 We've got to come back here, we want to come back here!’

 Turns out Shake Rag had been advertised in the Wall Street Journal as one of the most historic sites in the country that was available for sale.
 They had also, we found out, had a couple from Madison who was very interested in buying it and closing it as a public space and turning it into a private residence.